gato-louco/noping-account-generator/README.md

 - ~~Host the server~~
 - Clean and explain the code on comments
 - I know the code is a mess.
 I should fix that too

+## Update
+- looks like noping saw the project and fixed it.
+- I am archiving this project for now.
+- If someone wants to update it, feel free to create a pull request